HammerfallSupport/Warhammer40k-Regicide-Support/README.md

-# Warhammer40k-Regicide-Support
+# Warhammer 40k Regicide Support

-Technical Support for Warhammer 40,000 Regicide - Steam, GoG, iOS, Android
+### Technical Support for Warhammer 40,000 Regicide - Steam, GoG, iOS, Android

+Please post any issues we will report directly to the developer